We’ve helped writers from around the world. Will you be next?

 John David Mann

-With some thanks to Eve Seymour‘s thorough assessment, John now has a two-book deal with Ballantine Books.
+With some thanks to Eve Seymour’s thorough assessment, John went on to secure a two-book deal with Ballantine Books.
 His first novel ‘Steel Fear’ was published in 2021 and had praise from many big names including Lee Child who described it as “Sensationally good – an instant classic; maybe an instant legend”.
 The title was also optioned for a potential TV series.

-Steffanie was the first recipient of the bursary for our Self-Edit Your Novel Course in 2018.
-She has since signed a two-book deal with Bookouture without the help of an agent and her debut, ‘This Other Island’, comes out May 2021.
-Her editor, Isobel Akenhead, calls her ‘a truly exceptional new voice in fiction.’
+Steffanie was the first recipient of the bursary for our Self-Edit Your Novel course in 2018.
+She has since signed a two-book deal with Bookouture without the help of an agent and her debut ‘This Other Island’, came out in May 2021.
+Her editor Isobel Akenhead called her ‘a truly exceptional new voice in fiction’.

-Mandy has been a loyal attendee of the Festival of Writing for several years and has taken our Self-Editing course with Debi Alper and Emma Darwin.
-We’re delighted that her book ‘Home’ has since been published by Penguin Random House.
+Mandy has been a loyal attendee of the Festival of Writing for several years and took our Self-Editing course with Debi Alper and Emma Darwin.
+We’re delighted that her book ‘Home’ was been published by Penguin Random House.

 ‘Friday Night Live’ shortlisted author, Felicia Yap, was snapped up by Jonny Geller at Curtis Brown soon after our 2015 Festival of Writing.
 Her brilliant high-concept thriller, ‘Yesterday’, was bought by Headline’s Alex Clarke for a six-figure sum.
 The book has since been optioned for film.
 Felicia attended our Festival of Writing 2015 and said, “it made a huge difference!”